EOSIO/welcome/docs/04_protocol/03_network_peer_protocol.md

 ### 4.2.6.
 Request Message

 The request message is sent to notify a peer which blocks and loose transactions the node currently needs.
-The request message consists of the following fields **[schema:RequestMessage]**:
+The request message consists of the following fields:

 Message Field | Description
 -|-